bitsofcotton/decompose/README.md

     // some operation on v.
     const auto emphasis(Decompose(/* some size */).emphasis(v, /* some intensity */));

-# Tips
-This might leads us to p_1/2 prediction, or, cracks some machine learning depend difficulty on real world problems with deterministic form on simple calculated y vector.

 # General Tips
 This is similar algorithm to multilayer perceptron algorithm because latter one is to make A_0(x,k):=A(0,x,k)\*A(1,x,k)\*...\*A(n,x,k) from some differentials on A(n,x,k) depends on A(n-1,x,k) and A(n,x,k-1) and A(n-1,x,k-1) and differential itself.
 And with so, some of A(n,x,k) is the function depends on differential itself and A(n-1,x,k), so this is similar to the decomposition x=y\*z_0+\[I_1/2,I_1/2]y\*z_1+... on log(y).
 But I have no idea on the relation with them.